openjs-foundation/cross-project-council/MEMBER_EXPECTATIONS.md

   whenever possible, and taking responsibility for our statements.

-While the guidelines above focus primarily on the spaces where we participate in official OpenJS foundation work (GitHub, IRC, meetings, conferences), it is important to recognize that the public behavior of members also reflects on the OpenJS Foundation projects and groups.
+While the guidelines above focus primarily on the spaces where we participate in official OpenJS Foundation work (GitHub, IRC, meetings, conferences), it is important to recognize that the public behavior of members also reflects on the OpenJS Foundation projects and groups.